plone/plone.api/src/plone/api/docs/content.rst

 Move content
 ------------

-To move a content object around, use this.
+That's how you can move content around like in a file system.

 .. warning ::